Here's What That Iconic Grammys Opening Moment Really Meant

 "Music is what we love.
 It's what it's all about.
 Music is what we cry to, what we march to, what we rock to, what we make love to."

-Now... let's make sure the Grammys honour more women for their contributions to this global language.
+Now... let's make sure the Grammys honor more women for their contributions to this global language.

 Advertisement